justinrgarrard/world-of-naevis.net/docs/the_frontier/canvaslands/corsairs.md

 #### Bounty Hunters and Bodyguards

-The Corsairs are mercenaries that function somewhat like a law enforcement presence throughout the Canvaslands.
+The Corsairs are mercenaries that function as a law enforcement presence throughout the Canvaslands.
 Merchants hire them to catch thieves, defend their stalls, or sabotage their competitors.

 #### Thieves' Guild